 - What divisions within our agency are involved in freight planning?
 What are their roles and responsibilities? - How often do these divisions communicate or coordinate their activities?
 Are there established committees that meet regularly? - Do we have a freight point-of-contact/technical lead?
 If so, who is it?
 If not, who within the organization has the authority to appoint one?
 How would he/ she relate to multiple departments of divisions? - What other freight planning efforts have you already conducted?
 What resources were used to support these efforts? - What investments have you made in freight-related facilities in recent years?
 How significant and/or successful have they been?
-How were they funded? - How closely do you work with your FHWA Division Office on freight issues?
-Your MPOs or regional coalitions or other groups? - · What kind of freight-related data do you use or have access to? - Are you an air quality nonattainment or maintenance area? - What direction do you receive from your leadership regarding freight planning and programming?
+How were they funded? - How significant ana/or successful have they been?
+How were they funded?
+How closely do you work with your FHWA Division Office on freight issues?
+Your MPOs or regional coalitions or other groups? - What kind of freight-related data do you use or have access to? - Are you an air quality nonattainment or maintenance area? - What direction do you receive from your leadership regarding freight planning and programming?
 Are they supportive?
-Source: NCHRP Report 594
+Source: MCHBP Report 594